 While the Deuter Kid Comfort is not as expensive as the Pro version, you’ll eat up almost all of that price difference by the time you purchase the sun canopy.

-If you plan to use it often, the Deuter Kid Comfort Pro will be well worth the money.
+If you plan to go hiking with your kids often, the Deuter Kid Comfort Pro is well worth the money.
 These packs also tend to have good resale value, so keep that in mind if you are worried about the price.

 Osprey Poco Child Carriers

-The Osprey Poco and Osprey Poco Plus are equally good options to the Deuter packs.
-You’ll find them similar in many aspects, including price and features.
+The Osprey Poco and Osprey Poco Plus are equally good options for a backpack carrier for hiking with a baby.
+You’ll find the Osprey and Deuter carriers to be similar in many aspects, including price and features.

 They are adjustable for the parents, have an external hydration sleeve and have plenty of gear storage.
 The Poco Plus has additional hip adjustments that can be made to fit a wider range of bodies.